geodynamics/aspect/cookbooks/morency_doin_2004/doc/morency_doin_2004.md

 # Reproducing rheology of Morency and Doin, 2004

-*This section was contributed by Jonathan Perry-Houts*
+*This section was contributed by Jonathan Perry-Houts.*

 Modeling interactions between the upper mantle and the lithosphere can be difficult because of the dynamic range of temperatures and pressures involved.